 If you’re feeling depressed or suicidal, talk to a trusted adult, call the National Suicide Prevention Lifeline at: 1-800-273-8255 (USA only), or go to the closest emergency room.
+Similarly, if you have been physically or sexually abused or are at risk of being hurt or hurting someone physically or psychologically, you should talk to your parent or guardian, your health care provider, or go to the nearest emergency room.
 Please remember that nothing on this website should be considered medical advice, which can only be given to you by your own health care provider.

-All our guides are written and/or reviewed by health care clinicians at Boston Children’s Hospital (ranked #1 by US News and World Report) using first-hand experience, knowledge in the field, and PubMed literature reviews.
-We ask additional specialists and experts to read and edit some health guides as needed.
+All our guides are written and/or reviewed by health care clinicians at Boston Children’s Hospital (ranked #1 by US News and World Report) using first-hand clinical experience, CDC, NIH and other government websites, PubMed literature reviews and Uptodate.com.
+We consult with clinical specialists and experts to read and edit some health guides as needed.

 All of our health guides undergo a rigorous review of evidence-based resources at the time of publication and at subsequent reviews every two years or more frequently if medical guidelines and/or recommendations change.

 PubMed searches of original literature, with access to full text articles through Countway Library, Harvard Medical School

 Center for Disease Control and Prevention (cdc.gov), UpToDate.com, National Institute of Health, and American Academy of Pediatrics for current statistics and guidelines for treatment